-Regarding your background (study field) & the subjects of the courses you can choose:
+Regarding your background & the subjects of the courses you can choose:

 Regarding pre-requisites:

-note that admittance to any module or course is always subject to fulfilment of the pre-requisites of that module or course.
+Note that admittance to any module or course is always subject to fulfilment of the pre-requisites of that module or course, which can be found in the course catalogue.
+If the module information is not yet available for the upcoming academic year, please search under the previous academic year.

 Also note that our programmes in Industrial Design Engineering have more 'engineering' content than a lot of industrial design programmes in the world.
 Therefore, the expected pre-knowledge for the modules and courses given below include an extensive amount of 'engineering' and 'mathematical' basic skills.
 Having just 'design skills' is therefore in general not sufficient as pre-knowledge, even if you are a BSc graduate in Industrial Design.